apache/apisix/docs/en/latest/plugins/forward-auth.md

 ## Data Definition

+The request headers in the following list will have APISIX generated and sent to the `authorization` service.

 | Scheme | HTTP Method | Host | URI | Source IP |
 | -- | -- | -- | -- | -- |
 | X-Forwarded-Proto | X-Forwarded-Method | X-Forwarded-Host | X-Forwarded-Uri | X-Forwarded-For |